JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 | 10 ..
 13      | blip_2            |
 | 14 ..
 22      | blip_3            |

 ## General Game Rules

 The first player controls the marines while the second player controls the aliens and blips.
 Players alternate taking turns.

+## Marine Deployment

+Before the first marine turn starts, the marine player must deploy their available marines.
+This is done by the player choosing a cell with both a marine token (named 'marine_' with a type suffix) and a drop_marine token, and then choosing a cell with a start_marine token.
+The marine is then removed from the cell with the drop_marine token and placed on the cell with the start_marine token.
+In addition, the marine token is oriented so it matches the orientation of the start_marine token.
+This deployment continues until there are no more available marines to choose or no more unoccupied cells with a start_marine token to place them on.
+After deployment is concluded, the first marine player turn starts as described below.

 ## Marine Player Turn